PFA Tips: Vacation Tips

 Consider a vacation travel service for special needs

-Click here for some options for vacation packages that cater especially to people with disabilities, including cruises, Disney World and other theme parks, concerts and nature trips.
+Visit our Provider Database and select the category Vacation for vacation packages and services that cater especially to people with disabilities, including cruises, and other theme parks, concerts and nature trips.

 Bring those favorite toys